 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the Q Typ 116 offers a substantially higher resolution than the one in the X100F (3680k vs 2360k dots).
-The adjacent table lists some of the other core features of the Fujifilm X100F and Leica Q Typ 116 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Fujifilm X100F, the Leica Q Typ 116, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X100F (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|

 |Canon G9 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||2000||8.2||6||YES|

 |Canon G1 X Mark III (⇒ lft | rgt)||2360||no||3.0||1040||swivel||YES||2000||9.0||9||YES|

 |Canon G7 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||2000||8.0||7||YES|

 |Canon 750D (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||12||no|

 |Canon G7 X (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||2000||6.5||7||YES|